-She lives on the Oregon Coast and enjoys writing, reading, a large, fun-loving family, the open road on a motorcycle (trike - as a passenger), good food, and travel Favorite destination: Ireland.
-She is presently writing her second novel, A Shadow Life.
-Publication is scheduled for early 2016.
+She lives in Prescott, Arizona, and enjoys writing, reading, a large, fun-loving family, the open road on a motorcycle (trike - as a passenger), good food, and travel Favorite destination: Ireland.

-Leta is presently at work on a second novel, working title: The Bowker Family Bible.
+Leta has published two novels, High Cotton Country and A Shadow Life.
+She is presently at work on a third novel, Dancing to the Silence.
 She says she loves the fascination of new characters and the fun of getting acquainted with them and seeing what they will do as the story develops.

-What makes you proud to be a writer from Oregon?
-I am proud to be a writer from Oregon.
-I live in a small coastal town and it is amazing the number of writers in this area.
+What makes you proud to be a writer from Arizona?
+I am proud to be a writer from Arizona.
+I live in a small town and it is amazing the number of writers in this area.
 Makes for good fellowship.